modelica/efmi-testcases/CONTRIBUTING.md

 ## Reporting issues

 Please check the available labels and use them.
-The label descriptions clarify the kind of issues that can be reported. _Every_ issue must be labeled with _one_ collated-to category label (`eFMI library`, `eFMI_TestCases library`, `GALEC examples` or `infrastructure`) denoting the artefacts of the repository the issue is about.
+The label descriptions clarify the kind of issues that can be reported. _Every_ issue must be labeled with _one_ collated-to category label (`infrastructure`, `eFMI library`, `eFMI_TestCases library`, `GALEC examples`) denoting the artefacts of the repository the issue is about.
 The issue also _must_ be categorized if it is an enhancement request or an actual bug (`enhancement` and `bug` labels).
 The `documentation` label is optional and used to denote that the issue is about the documentation of its collated-to category.

 ## Branch protection and commits/pull requests